josephbrimeyer/fitness-tracker/README.md

 ## Installation

-To install the necessary dependencies, run the following command:
-The user can launch the application by clicking on the following link: https://josephbrimeyer.github.io/burger-time/
+The user can launch the application by clicking on the following link: https://morning-lowlands-25850.herokuapp.com/

 ## Usage

-Upon launching the application the user is able to create a new burger, consume a burger, unconsume a burger, and delete a burger.
-The application tracks status of the burgers and the data persists across sessions.
+Upon launching the application the user is able to log their workouts and view stats.
 ![Demo](./fitness-tracker.gif)

 ## Credits

-Trilogy, express, mongod, mongojs, mongoose, and morgan.
+Trilogy, Heroku, MongoDB Atlas, and Github.

 ## License